Lex71/rmt.api/README.md

 ### Reservations

-Reservations keep all useful informations about the booking process, like date, time, number of guests, customer name/phone, allocated table(s) and a status.
+Reservations keep all useful informations about the booking process, like date and time, number of guests, customer name and phone, reserved table(s) and a status.

 ## Reservation Status